 According to the Vidyard report, B2B videos aren’t always high-production affairs.
 Most of the content is produced as simple demo videos created by employees or internal teams.

-The use of video in B2B marketing varies by industry, with High Tech producing the largest average number of videos by company at 637 versus retail which produces an average of 56 videos by company.
+The use of video in B2B marketing varies by industry, with High Tech producing the largest average number of videos by the company at 637 versus retail which produces an average of 56 videos by company.
 Here’s a breakdown of the average number of videos by industry from the Vidyard report.

 Data Source: Vidyard